“It depends on the context.”

 But notice what’s absent: none of the AIs seriously entertain that the kind of person you’re becoming matters more than the choice you make.
 Aristotle’s question—“What does this decision reveal about your character and your path toward human flourishing?”—doesn’t compute in a system trained to optimize outputs.

 This isn’t a criticism of AI capabilities.
-It’s an observation about what moral philosophy is compatible with how these systems learn.
+It’s an observation about which moral philosophies fit the way these systems learn.
 Virtue ethics requires a biographical narrative—a sense of who you’ve been, who you are, and who you’re becoming.
 AI systems, which reset between conversations and have no continuous identity, can’t embody virtue in the Aristotelian sense because they can’t become anything at all.

 The Kant Problem

-Utilitarianism is the moral philosophy most compatible with optimization.
-You can measure outcomes, assign values, and calculate the best choice.
-You can’t easily optimize for “being the kind of person who embodies practical wisdom” or “acting from a maxim you could will to be universal law.”
+You can’t easily optimize for “being the kind of person who embodies practical wisdom” or for “acting from a maxim you could will to be universal law.”
+Those traditions resist the mathematics of reward functions.

 Either we’ve built AI systems that are fundamentally utilitarian at their core, or we’ve collectively decided through our training data that some of history’s most influential moral philosophy was simply… wrong.
 The murderer at the door isn’t just a thought experiment anymore.
 It’s a referendum on whether the machines we’re building share our moral intuitions—or are teaching us to question our philosophical inheritance.